Bhutan–China border: History

 The Kingdom of Bhutan and the People's Republic of China do not maintain official diplomatic relations, and relations are historically tense.

 Bhutan's border with Tibet has never been officially recognised and demarcated.
 Bhutan was a tributary state of the Qing dynasty.
-The Republic of China officially maintains a territorial claim on parts of Bhutan.
-In 1930, Mao Zedong named Bhutan as falling within "the correct boundaries of China" and would later include it in the Five Fingers of Tibet.
+Taiwan officially maintains a territorial claim on parts of Bhutan.
+In 1930, Mao Zedong named Bhutan as falling within "the correct boundaries of China" and would allegedly later include it in the Five Fingers of Tibet.
 The territorial claim was maintained by the People's Republic of China after the Chinese Communist Party took control of mainland China in the Chinese Civil War in 1949.
 In 1959, China released a map in A brief history of China where considerable portions of Bhutan as well as other countries was included in its territorial claims.

 With the increase in soldiers on the Chinese side of the Sino-Bhutanese border after the 17-point agreement between the local Tibetan government and the central government of the PRC in 1951, Bhutan withdrew its representative from Lhasa.

 The 1959 Tibetan Rebellion and the 14th Dalai Lama's arrival in neighbouring India made the security of Bhutan's border with China a necessity for Bhutan.
 An estimated 6,000 Tibetans fled to Bhutan and were granted asylum, although Bhutan subsequently closed its border to China, fearing more refugees to come.
 In July 1959, along with the occupation of Tibet, the Chinese People's Liberation Army occupied several Bhutanese exclaves in western Tibet which were under Bhutanese administration for more than 300 years and had been given to Bhutan by Ngawang Namgyal in the 17th century.
 These included Darchen, Labrang Monastery, Gartok and several smaller monasteries and villages near Mount Kailas.

 A Chinese map published in 1961 showed China claiming territories in Bhutan, Nepal and the Kingdom of Sikkim (now a state of India).
 Incursions by Chinese soldiers and Tibetan herdsmen also provoked tensions in Bhutan.
 Imposing a cross-border trade embargo and closing the border, Bhutan established extensive military ties with India.

 During the 1962 Sino-Indian War, Bhutanese authorities permitted Indian troop movements through Bhutanese territory.
-However, India's defeat in the war raised concerns about India's ability to defend Bhutan.
+However, the inconclusive end of the war raised concerns about India's ability to defend Bhutan.
 Consequently, while building its ties with India, Bhutan officially established a policy of neutrality.
 According to official statements by the King of Bhutan to the National Assembly, there are four disputed areas between Bhutan and China.
 Starting from Doklam in the west, the border goes along the mountain ridges from Gamochen to Batangla, Sinchela, and down to the Amo Chhu.
 The disputed area in Doklam covers 89 square kilometers (km^{2}), while the disputed areas in Sinchulumpa and Gieu cover about 180 km^{2}.